Orthopaedics procedures

 What is tennis elbow?

-Tennis elbow, or lateral epicondylitis, occurs due to overuse or repetitive strain on the tendons attached to the outer elbow.
-This leads to inflammation, pain, and tenderness.
-It is common among individuals who frequently perform repetitive forearm movements, such as tennis, gardening, typing, painting, and playing musical instruments.
-Trauma can also contribute to the condition.
-While tennis elbow can cause significant pain and affect daily activities, it is a treatable condition.
+Tennis elbow, also known as lateral epicondylitis, happens when the tendons attached to the outer part of your elbow are overused or strained repeatedly.
+This can cause pain, inflammation, and tenderness.
+It is common in people who often perform repetitive movements of the forearm, such as playing tennis, gardening, typing, painting, or playing musical instruments.
+An injury or trauma to the elbow can also contribute to the condition.

 What is lateral epicondyle release surgery?

-Lateral epicondyle release surgery is a procedure used to treat tennis elbow (lateral epicondylitis) when more conservative treatments have failed.
-This surgery aims to take tension off the extensor tendon to relieve pain.
+Tennis elbow surgery, also know at lateral epicondyle release surgery is a procedure used to treat tennis elbow (lateral epicondylitis) when more conservative treatments have failed.

-When lateral epicondyle surgery release recommended?
+When is lateral epicondyle surgery release recommended?

 What does the procedure involve?